-In vitro studies:
+In vitro studies

-Sildenafil is a weak inhibitor of the cytochrome P450 isoforms 1A2, 2C9, 2C19, 2D6, 2E1 and 3A4 ($IC{50}>150 \mu M$).

-Given sildenafil peak plasma concentrations of approximately 1 μM after recommended doses, it is unlikely that sildenafil will alter the clearance of substrates of these isoenzymes.
+Sildenafil is a weak inhibitor of the cytochrome P450 isoforms 1A2, 2C9, 2C19, 2D6, 2E1 and 3A4 (IC ${50}$ >150 μ M).
+Given sildenafil peak plasma concentrations of approximately 1 μ M after recommended doses, it is unlikely that Sildenafil tablets will alter the clearance of substrates of these isoenzymes.